Updated: Sep 15

-In this section, we’ll cover everything you need to know about thinning, watering, and weeding your turnips as well as how to fertilize and mulch them.
-We’ll also talk companion planting and your growing structure options!
+In this section, I’ll cover everything you need to know about thinning, watering, and weeding your growing turnips as well as how to fertilize and mulch them.
+I’ll also talk companion planting and your growing structure options!

 Light frost improves the flavor of your turnips, but hard freezes will kill your plant and damage their roots.
 Their quality can also be poor when they grow in hot weather, or if they grow too large.
-That’s why it’s best to eat your turnips while they’re still young and tender.
+That’s why it’s best to eat young turnips while they’re still tender.

-Once true leaves have emerged on your turnip plant, begin thinning your seedlings to allow room for their root development.
+Once true leaves have emerged on your turnip plants, begin thinning your seedlings to allow room for their root development.

 You’ll want to thin them so there are 3-6 inches between plants, depending on the size of root you want to grow.

 If you’re growing turnips for their greens, you can either thin them to 2 -3 inches apart or not at all!

 Although the storage root of these plants can be large, they don’t have extensive root systems for absorbing water.

 Your plants need about an inch of water each week - either from natural rainfall or from watering.

 Drought stress can make them bitter or woody, so keep that in mind.